solana-mobile/mobile-wallet-adapter/spec/spec.md

 - `-32602` (Invalid params) if the params object does not match the format defined above
 - `ERROR_AUTHORIZATION_FAILED` if the wallet endpoint did not authorize access to the requested privileged methods
-- `ERROR_CLUSTER_NOT_SUPPORTED` if the wallet endpoint does not support the requested Solana cluster
+- `ERROR_CHAIN_NOT_SUPPORTED` if the wallet endpoint does not support the requested chain

 ##### Description